 Pick toys that challenge your cat’s mind as hunting would.
 Feather toys, cat trees, and laser-light chasing games are solid choices.
 Remember to feed your cat the meals that satisfy their biological cravings and you can tamp down their hunting instincts by wearing them out during playtime.
-We recommend giving them the full 10 minutes recommended by the research, and more.
+We recommend giving them the full 10 minutes of play endorsed by the research — and more.

 Puzzle Feeders Make a Difference, But Owners Don’t Love Them

 The Exeter team also surveyed the cat owners after the study.
 They found that while puzzle feeders were effective at reducing hunting behavior by a third, the owners did not like maintaining them, particularly when feeding wet food.
 These feeders challenge kitty to open a container and extract their meal.
 Watching a cat work at this is fascinating because you can see their minds at work, and after they master one puzzle you can mix them up to create variety.

 We recommend selecting dry food to make your puzzle feeding pleasant and easy to clean up.